VeraZab/test/README.md

 ## Setting Up a Development Environment

 0. Note: You must have Node version 9 installed in order to build the site.
-Use [N](https://github.com/tj/n#installingactivating-versions) to interactively manage Node versions on in your development environment.
+Use [N](https://github.com/tj/n#installingactivating-versions) to interactively manage Node versions in your development environment.

 1. Clone the plotly/plotly-next repo.
 As this is a private repo, you must be logged into a GitHub account with read access to the repo.
 ```